-COVID-19 vaccination is being offered to two groups of pregnant women:
+As of 16 April, COVID-19 vaccination is offered to the following groups of pregnant women:

 - 1. Those with high risk medical conditions who have a greater risk of severe illness from COVID-19 - 2.
-Health or social care workers who are at very high risk of catching COVID-19

-The vaccine is currently being offered to people who are considered at high risk from COVID-19 because of health and personal factors that include age, ethnicity, BMI, and underlying health conditions.
+Health or social care workers who are at increased risk of catching COVID-19 - 3.
+People considered at high risk of COVID-19 because of health and personal factors that include age, ethnicity, BMI and underlying health conditions (this includes pregnant women in priority group 6) - 4.
+Women diagnosed with gestational diabetes in pregnancy or pregnant women with a BMI of more than 40 - 5.
+Women aged 45 or over